trepmag/710s-13ikb/README.md

 ## Audio
 The audio work unstable on stock install with kernel 4.4.0-51.
 That is, the audio sometime work and sometime doesn’t on reboot and never after suspend.

-Solving this issue requires to install the latest version of ALSA driver and disable secure boot.
+Solving this issue requires to install the latest version of ALSA driver and disable secure boot

+Update: it looks like this issue isn't present since kernel 4.4.0-62 and installing the latest ALSA driver isn't necessary anymore.
+Disabling secure boot might be still required.

 ### Install latest ALSA driver
 ```